egoist/esmon/README.md

 This will also watch all the files imported by `your-script.ts` and re-run it on changes.

 Note that this command will emit temporary files to `./temp` folder, it's recommended to add it to your `.gitignore` file.

+If you intend to run the file without watching files, you can use the `run` command instead: `esmon run your-script.ts`.

 **Build a script: (for production)**